 Ten Facts about Mortgage Debt Forgiveness

 If your mortgage debt is partly or entirely forgiven during tax years 2007 through 2012, you may be able to claim special tax relief and exclude the debt forgiven from your income.
-Here are 10 facts the IRS wants you to know about Mortgage Debt Forgiveness.
+Here are 10 facts from the IRS Tax Tip, Issue Number: 2010-44.

 - The limit is $1 million for a married person filing a separate return.